-Note 3: Assay of Bilirubin Pretreatment Total Lab Value includes conjugated (direct) and unconjugated (indirect) bilirubin.
+Note 3: Assay of Bilirubin Pretreatment Total Lab Value includes conjugated (direct) and unconjugated (indirect) bilirubin and total bilirubin values.
 Record the total bilirubin value for this data item.

 Note 4: Record to the nearest tenth of mg/dL or umol/L the highest total bilirubin value prior to treatment.